-Vendor management has long been a core piece of the procurement lifecycle, but the way organizations buy has changed dramatically.
-Because enterprises are more decentralized, digital, and dynamic than ever before, stakeholders across departments and locations now make purchasing decisions daily—often outside traditional procurement workflows.
+Vendor management has long been a core piece of the procurement lifecycle, but the way organizations buy has changed.
+Because enterprises are more decentralized, digital, and dynamic than ever, stakeholders across departments and locations now make purchasing decisions daily—often outside traditional procurement workflows.

 This means vendor management is no longer just about maintaining supplier records or negotiating contracts, but about shaping purchasing behavior at scale.
 This includes considering: